 10 Advanced SEO Tactics You Need to Know

-Take the time to learn the 10 techniques that we're going to explore below, and you'll be in the perfect position to drive increased performance for your site.
+Take the time to learn these off-page and on-page SEO techniques that we're going to explore below, and you'll be in the perfect position to drive increased performance for your site.

 Of course, you might already be using some of these advanced tactics (nice work, if so), but we're pretty sure that even then you'll find at least a few new tactics to try out.
 For the most part, these tactics are assuming that you're working on an existing site or that you have resources available to help with the implementation.
 However, even those working on new or smaller sites should find ways to work these into their strategy to see success.